bond-london/simple-gatsby-source-graphcms/README.md

 If you prefer, the source plugin also provides the option to download and cache GraphCMS assets in your Gatsby project.

-To enable this, add `downloadLocalImages: true` to your plugin configuration.
-This downloads all assets with a mime type starting with 'image/'.
-To download all assets, add `downloadAllAssets: true` to the configuration.
+To enable this, add `downloadAllAssets: true` to your plugin configuration.
+This downloads all assets.

 ```js
 // gatsby-config.js